 You can experience calving glaciers, search for wildlife, and experience the brilliance of the Midnight Sun in the Last Frontier.

-Yosemite National Park can get crazy crowded in the summer, but if you go early enough in June, you can get there before the worst of the crowds and when the water is still strong, resulting in beautiful, powerful waterfalls.
+Yosemite National Park can get crazily crowded in the summer, but if you go early enough in June, you can get there before the worst of the crowds and when the water is still strong, resulting in beautiful, powerful waterfalls.
 (See this guide to easy hikes in Yosemite.)

 But there is still plenty of hiking and wildlife viewing to enjoy (plus a chance to see glaciers!).
 After a few days in the park, you can relax and enjoy the plentiful activities at Flathead Lake Lodge, an all-inclusive dude ranch or spend time exploring more of Western Montana.

 From weddings to birthdays, there isn’t a special occasion that isn’t a good fit for a trip to Disney for lovers of the magic and the mouse.
-It might be the perfect time to splurge on a VIP tour or one of the VIP experiences to make the trip extra special.
+It might be the perfect time to splurge on a VIP tour to make the trip extra special.